avimehenwal/mydocs/content/lifestyle/innerengineering.md

 * Competence is rewarded and incompetence is not unpunished, whats there to live for?
 * Gain a sense of their own competence, else you will become competitive
 * [Halo Effect](https://en.wikipedia.org/wiki/Halo_effect)
+* Education = learning to use your mind, body, energies, emotions in the way you want.

+$Sadhana = Tools$

 ## Inner Engineering